Nearly Dimension-Independent Convergence of Mean-Field Black-Box Variational Inference: Proofs

 where

 is the Bregman divergence associated with $f$.
 Note that \cref{assumption:expected_smoothness} and the $\mu$-strong convexity of $f$ implies \cref{eq:convex_expected_smoothness}.
 Therefore, under our assumptions, one can invoke the results that assume \cref{eq:convex_expected_smoothness}, which was the strategy by some previous analyses of BBVI~\citep{ko_provably_2024,kim_convergence_2023}.
-Here, we will take a more direct approach that uses \cref{assumption:expected_smoothness} straightly in the convergence proof, but the results are identical to the indirect approach of establishing \cref{eq:convex_expected_smoothness}.
+Here, we will take a more straightforward approach that uses \cref{assumption:expected_smoothness} directly in the convergence proof, but the results are identical to the indirect approach of establishing \cref{eq:convex_expected_smoothness}.

 \printProofs[spgdconvergencebound]